Cartucho/dvrk_calib_hand_eye/README.md

 ## Step 4 - Calculate the transformation (cam_T_basePSM)

-Final step, do the hand-eye calibration:
+Final step, in a separate terminal (to re-set the ROS Python path) do the hand-eye calibration:
 ```
 rosrun dvrk_calib_hand_eye calib_hand_eye.py
 ```